davekinkead/philosophy/The Boundary Problem in Democractic Theory - Song.md

 Deliberative accounts are based on the exchange of reasons acceptable to others with different views and require the protection of nonpolitical rights as a constitutive element of democracy. p45

+Song completely misses the point.
+Yes the demos should be bounded by the state but she doesn't explain which state should bound which demos!